stephenway/compass-inuit/README.md

 	compass help compass-intuit

-@imports have been branched out in this extension, additionally you can use these:
+Imports have been branched out in this extension, additionally you can use these:

 	@import "intuit/generic";

 	@import "intuit/base";

 	@import "intuit/objects";